Identifying Yourself on the Autoimmune Spectrum

 - Outro (58:30)

 - Dr. Tom’s book is called The Autoimmune Fix.
 If you choose to buy a copy, follow this link to enter your receipt information on Dr. Tom’s website and get some free gifts.
-He would also like to give all of my listeners a free Gluten Free Fact Pack (no purchase necessary).
 Lastly, Dr. Tom created an online event called the Betrayal Series, all about the prevention and reversal of autoimmune disease.
 It aired in 2016, but will air again later this year.
 Register to be notified.

 - Eileen (your podcast host) has written 4 books: A Simple Guide to the Paleo Autoimmune Protocol (paperback, kindle and audio versions), Reintroducing Foods on the AIP (PDF ebook), The Paleo AIP Instant Pot Cookbook (PDF ebook), and 85 Amazing AIP Breakfasts (PDF ebook).

 - If you purchased A Simple Guide to the Paleo Autoimmune Protocol , you are eligible for some free PDFs – The AIP Food Pyramid, the AIP Foods to Avoid, and an AIP Grocery List.
 Send your receipt through my contact form.
 And if you loved the book, please write a review on Amazon.

 - Check out the entire archive of podcast episodes.